Bookrage001/osc/resources/docs/editing-sessions.md

 ## Bulk editing

-When holding the `ctrl` key (or `command` on Mac), multiple widgets can be selected for edition by dragging the mouse or clicking on each widget individually.
+When holding `shift`, the mouse can be used to select multiple widgets in a *click & drag* gesture.
+When holding `ctrl` (or `command` on Mac), multiple widgets can be selected for edition.

 - they must share the same parent widget
 - context-menu actions and properties changes apply to all selected widgets